Bohol–Panglao International Airport: Construction and opening

+Privatization

+On March 7, 2018, Aboitiz InfraCapital Inc. submitted an unsolicited proposal to take over and upgrade the airport as well as Iloilo International Airport, Bacolod–Silay Airport, and Laguindingan Airport.
+The National Economic and Development Authority (NEDA) approved the proposal on December 3, 2019.
+After surpassing the Swiss challenge, Aboitiz announced on November 27, 2024, that they have been awarded the ₱4.53-billion, 30-year contract by the Department of Transportation (DOTr).
+Aboitiz took over the airport's operations on June 16, 2025.

 Structures and facilities

 Runway

 The airport has a 2,500 m asphalt runway that runs in a 030°/210° direction.
 Taxiways E3 and E4 serve as access to the apron from the runway.
 During construction, the runway was planned to be 2,000 m long, later extended to 2,500 m.
 The runway is planned to be extended to 2,800 m.

 To make the airport capable of night operations, an instrument landing system and other navigational equipment were installed in 2019.

 Terminal and apron

 The airport has a two-level passenger terminal building with an area of 13337 sqm, designed to accommodate two million passengers annually.
+It uses natural ventilation and solar power for one-third of its power supply.

 During construction, the original plan was to construct a single level for the terminal.
-In 2016, the Bohol provincial government pushed for a plan to install jet bridges to provide easier access to the airport, hence, a second level was constructed.
-There are three jet bridges installed at the airport.
+In 2016, the Bohol provincial government pushed to install jet bridges for easier acces, hence, a second level was constructed.
 The terminal also sports a wave roof design inspired by the Chocolate Hills.

-The airport uses natural ventilation and solar power for one-third of its power supply.

-The concrete apron features a total of four parking bays for wide-body aircraft as large as the Boeing 777 and Airbus A330 or a maximum of seven parking bays for narrow-body aircraft like the Airbus A320 and A321.
+Three jet bridges protude above a seven-bay concrete apron.
+The apron is capable of handling four parking bays for wide-body aircraft as large as the Boeing 777 and Airbus A330 or a maximum of seven parking bays for narrow-body aircraft like the Airbus A320 and A321.